Research Methods

 How you’ll be assessed

-The mode of assessment varies and may include in-class assignments, and home-based written assignments using diverse assessment tools which may take the form of examinations of 2-3 hours, case studies, reports, proposals, essays, and presentations.
+The programme includes different forms of assessment which allow for and promote students’ critical engagement.
+The formative and summative assessment tasks may include an in-class assignment and/or a home-based written assignment using diverse assessment tools which may take the form of online and in-class discussions, examinations, case studies, reports, proposals, essays, and presentations, etc., as applicable to the diverse modules.

 Learning Outcomes